GDSC-TMSL/ML-Study-Jams/README.md

 **P.S.
 You will have to create a Kaggle account to complete the free courses and at the end of the program, please share your Kaggle profiles in a Google form that will be shared later on to guarantee your GDSC certifications**

-## Doubt solving and Discussions panel

-In order to effectively communicate and get your doubts solved, please use the `Discussions` section for this repository.

-Here's the [link](https://github.com/dsc-tiu/MLStudyJams2022/discussions) to the Discussions panel.

 ## FAQs